adam2am/anti-mouse/main-scripts/#features.md

                 like J and F has physically something on them to physially feel and navigate is it possible to do something about ' to feel the backspace
         - Caps + E as Ctrl+W = exit?
+        - Caps + N = navigate (Alt behaviour) for Alt+LeftRightArrow behaviours
+                is it even cool to do the N?
+Cuz its on a right hand where JKLI could be cool to do q/e/r/t as a navigation? and single tap caps+t = gonna be like a fuzzy finder or smth but holding with JKLI
+                        with R is kinda easier.
+                        hmmm, need more thinking here
+        - actual Windows navigation via some shortcut / w+smth/
+                nah, its for words = word delete etc

 ## Hotstrings entering the arena